Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cURL/README.md

     TLS backend, so this has been added to the EasyConfig file.

   * Added additional sanity check commands to the file.

+### Version 7.83.1 for LUMI/21.05

+  * Trivial update of the EasyConfig, we did not check for new features that could be exploited via additional dependencies.